h-sphere/gravepassing/README.md

 - 3 stages with unique vibe and soundtrack
 - "Exclusive" platform versions - game renders in native system emojis (big chunky outline on Windows, beautiful MacOS emojis and in-between version on Ubuntu)

-Tested on MacOS (looks the best), Windows 7 and Ubuntu
+Tested on MacOS (looks the best), Windows 7 and Ubuntu.

+## Build process 📦
+- Custom script to rename classes / methods / properties
+- Parcel production mode
+- Uglify
+- Roadroller (❤️)
+- advzip

-## Authors and attributions
+## Authors and attributions 🐙
 Made by [Kacper "kulak" Kula](https://twitter.com/kulak_at).

 Big thanks to Rae for ideas, brain storming, testing and improvements!